 It is also of benefit for dogs to be comfortable with being examined, having their paws checked, and more particularly, their temperature taken.
 If the later is of concern, then a talk to your vet about learning to take your dogís temperature yourself to help get them use to the procedure.

-For further details, please see Natalie or any instructor at Club on Sunday mornings, or more information and advice on preparing your dog for the trial, please click on the links below.
+For further details please see any instructor at Club on Sunday mornings, or more information and advice on preparing your dog for the trial, please click on the links below.